Safeguarding Children at Walsh Memorial C of E Infant School

 At Walsh Memorial CE Infant School the Health and Safety of all children is of paramount importance.

-Further information is contained within our Safeguarding policy.
+Further information is contained within our Safeguarding policy – Walsh Memorial Safeguarding and Child Protection Policy 2022

-We have just signed up to the NSPCC – Speak out and stay safe programme.
-More details to follow.
+We have signed up to the NSPCC – Speak out and stay safe programme.

 If you would like some advice on how to keep you child safe online please see: